zale144/zkp-auth/README.md

 **Verification**: Validates the client's response to the challenge to authenticate the user. <br>

 ### Client
-**Register**: Generates a unique secret and corresponding public keys, sending the public keys to the server for registration.
+**Register**: Generates a unique secret and corresponding public keys, sending the public keys to the server for registration. <br>
-**Login**: Initiates an authentication challenge with the server and responds to the server's challenge to complete the authentication process.
+**Login**: Initiates an authentication challenge with the server and responds to the server's challenge to complete the authentication process. <br>

 ## Getting Started